ash-norsidi/ash-norsidi/README.md

 |   Being a Software Engineer is a lot like stumbling around in a dark                                  │
 │   room, hoping you don't stub your toe on an end table or step on a LEGO                              │ │   piece.
-After over 8 years of stumbling, I've learned to navigate those                              │ │   dark rooms pretty well.                                                                             │ │                                                                                                       │ │                                ⚙️💡😺🧠🧩🎵💫🌀✨                                                 │ │                                                                                                       │
+After over 8 years of stumbling, I've learned to navigate those                              │ │   dark rooms pretty well and get things done.                                                                             │ │                                                                                                       │ │                                ⚙️💡😺🧠🧩🎵💫🌀✨                                                 │ │                                                                                                       │